Bedrock-OSS/bedrock-wiki/docs/commands/logic-gates.md

 ## Example Commands

-Here is a list of argument selectors that can be used in the logic gates:
+Here is a list of target selector arguments that can be used in the execute logic gates:
 - `type`
 - `scores`
 - `name`